diedeno/ms-recent-manager/README.md

 ### Launching the Application

-    Save the script as ms-recent-manager.py or ms-recent-manager.pyw (on Windows, use .pyw to suppress the terminal).
+   1. Save the script as ms-recentfiles-manager.py or ms-recentfiles-manager.pyw (on Windows, use .pyw to suppress the terminal).
-    Run the script:
+   2. Run the script:
-        Windows: Double-click the .pyw file.
+        - **Windows**: Double-click the `.pyw` file.
-        macOS/Linux: Run python3 musicxml_merger_gui.py in the terminal.
+        - **macOS/Linux**: Run `python3 ms-recentfiles-manager.py` in the terminal.

 ---